Five common small writing mistakes that destroy an article

 Alternatively, “a mechanism of combustion engine”.

-In these forms, it is clear that “the mechanism” applies only for petrol engine or a specific type of combustion engine (not all types of combustion engines).
+In these forms, it is clear that “the mechanism” applies only to petrol engines or a specific type of combustion engine (not all types of combustion engines).

 5. Incorrect location of “which”

-We often use dependant clauses to explain more about main clauses.
-Especially, dependent clauses are used when a specific or important term needs to be clarified.
+We often use dependent clauses to explain more about main clauses.
+In particular, dependent clauses are used when a specific or important term needs to be clarified.

-“Which” is very often to make a dependant clause that explains a word in a main clause.
-However, many mistakes are in placing a dependant clause inside a main clause.
+“Which” is very often to make a dependent clause that explains a word in a main clause.
+However, many mistakes are in placing a dependent clause inside a main clause.

 Misplacing dependent clauses in main clauses can cause readers to misunderstand a term and then can mislead the readers.